Milestone 8 Requirements

 Reset() method at the start of each test to ensure that each test starts with the drawer in the same state.

 While you will be able to unit-test any ViewModel classes you have written programmatically, the GUI functionality must still be hand-tested.
-Update your test document to include tests for:
+At this point, you will need to write a testing document.
+It should include a test process for:

 You will need to update your UML diagrams to reflect the changes you have made to the